-Cheadle is an unprepossessing town, yet here, at a cramped corner between two rather dingy streets, rises arguably the finest of all Gothic Revival churches, designed in 1840 by A.W.N.
-Pugin (1812-52) and erected 1841-6 at the expense of John Talbot, the sixteenth Earl of Shrewsbury, who lived five miles away at Alton Towers.
-Constructed of red Hollington Stone from the Triassic Sherwood Sandstone Group, which was dug from the village of that name, four miles to the southeast, it dominates its surroundings, the parish church not excluded.
-The exterior is more amenable to description than the interior, for it is formed, in essence, of a chancel with a S. chapel and two-storeyed N. sacristy, organ chamber and vestry, an aisled nave with N. & S. porches, and an exceptionally tall tower (seen left, from the west), supported by angle buttresses and surmounted by a slender broach spire with crocketed ribs at the angles, which soars to 200 feet.
-The style is Second Pointed, as shown by the window tracery patterns which include squashed reticulated tracery, cusped intersecting tracery, and a variant of curvilinear tracery, and by mouldings featuring prominent and repeated bands of ball flower.
-Niches for statuettes occupy every suitable position, as befitting a church devoted for Roman Catholic worship, the most striking of which rise from the broaches at the corners of the spire and are open on three sides beneath surmounting crocketed pinnacles rising at two levels.
+Cheadle is an unprepossessing town, yet here, on a cramped corner between two rather dingy streets, rises arguably the finest of all Gothic Revival churches, designed in 1840 by A.W.N.
+Pugin and erected 1841-6 at the expense of John Talbot, the sixteenth Earl of Shrewsbury, who lived five miles away at Alton Towers.
+Constructed of red Hollington Stone from the Triassic Sherwood Sandstone Group, which was dug from the village of that name, four miles to the southeast, it dominates its surroundings, the parish church included.
+The exterior is easier to describe than the interior, for it is formed, in essence, of a chancel with a S. chapel and two-storeyed N. sacristy, organ chamber and vestry, an aisled nave with N. & S. porches, and an exceptionally tall tower (seen left, from the west), supported by angle buttresses and surmounted by a slender broach spire with crocketed ribs at the angles, which soars to 200 feet (61 m.).
+The style is Second Pointed (Decorated), as shown by the window tracery patterns which include squashed reticulated tracery, cusped intersecting tracery, and a variant of curvilinear tracery, and by mouldings featuring prominent and repeated bands of ball flower.
+Niches for statuettes occupy every suitable position, as befitting a church intended for Roman Catholic worship, the most striking of which rise from the broaches at the corners of the spire and are open on three sides beneath surmounting crocketed pinnacles rising at two levels.
 The spire is lit by a single tier of two-light, transomed, gabled lucarnes, set in the cardinal directions, and the bell-stage of the tower below is pierced by two, two-light transomed openings in each wall, with side shafts and reticulated tracery.
 A bell-cote for the Sanctus bell, open on all four sides and topped by another crocketed pinnacle, sits on the E. gable of the nave.
 The sanctuary projects one bay beyond the S. chapel and sacristy, making the chancel three bays long in total.
-The nave aisles are of lean-to construction, creating an awkward junction between it and the independently-gabled S. chapel, which is nevertheless of equal width.
+The nave aisles are of lean-to construction, creating an awkward junction between the S. aisle and the independently-gabled S. chapel, which is nevertheless of equal width.
 The church has no clerestory, thus making it evident that Pugin’s extraordinary interior decoration was meant to be seen by the light from the side windows only.
 The S. porch has a ribbed tunnel vault with leaf carving and the Talbot hounds decorating the bosses.